 Ways in Which Weather Impacts Mobility

 Inclement weather affects roadway travel in more ways than just causing slickness.
 Drivers must plan ahead and allow more time to reach their destination.
 Some mobility problems they may encounter include:

 - Roadway capacity may be decreased due to snow accumulation, debris on the road blown there from high winds or road closures due to dangerous conditions.

 - On arterial roadways, traffic signal timing may be disrupted.
-There may be delays of up to 50 percent depending on the severity of the weather and necessity of speed reductions.
+There may be delays of up to 50 percent depending on the severity of the weather and the necessity of speed reductions.

 - Freeway speed reductions occur in rain, snow, sleet, and fog.
 Heavy snow can reduce speed from between 5 to 64 percent.

-The FHWA estimates that 544 million “vehicle hours” are lost every year due to fog, snow and ice.
+The FHWA estimates that 544 million “vehicle hours” are lost yearly due to fog, snow, and ice.
 More hours are lost due to rain than to any other weather condition.
 Whether you are driving a few blocks to the grocery store in your own town or to a destination that is 100s of miles away, requiring hours on the highway, allow more time for your journey due to weather-related mobility delays.

 How the Weather Impacts Accident Liability

 The same negligence law principles apply to any car accident apply to accidents in bad weather.
 Any weather condition that increases risk increases drivers’ duty to use due care.
 Drivers still have a duty to drive safely even when road conditions are affected due to inclement weather conditions.
 When drivers venture out onto the roads in bad weather, they know the risk they are taking.
 Drivers must use caution and be sure:

 - Adjust speed consistent with driving conditions no matter what the posted speed is.

 - Leave more space than usual between them and the car ahead of them to accommodate increased stopping time.

 - Allow extra time to get to their destination.

 - Drive defensively, knowing the risk that other drivers may not be as aware or prepared as they are.